 The United States and Brazil remain the two largest producers of ethanol.
-In 2010, the United States generated 49 billion liters, or 57 percent of global output, and Brazil produced 28 billion liters, or 33 percent of the total.
+In 2010, the United States generated 49 billion liters.
+That’s 57 percent of global output.
+Moreover Brazil produced 28 billion liters.
+That’s another 33 percent of the total.
 Corn is the primary feedstock for U.S. ethanol, and sugarcane is the dominant source of ethanol in Brazil.

-“Although the U.S. and Brazil are the world leaders in ethanol, the largest producer of biodiesel is the European Union, which generated 53 percent of all biodiesel in 2010,” said Ochs.
-“However, we may see some European countries switch from biodiesel to ethanol because a recent report from the European Commission states that ethanol crops have a higher energy content than biodiesel crops, making them more efficient sources of fuel.”
+“Although the U.S. and Brazil are the world leaders in ethanol, the largest producer of biodiesel is the European Union.
+All which generated 53 percent of all biodiesel in 2010,” said Ochs.
+“However, we may see some European countries switch from biodiesel to ethanol.
+All because a recent report from the European Commission.
+For it states that ethanol crops have a higher energy content than biodiesel crops.
+Thereby making them more efficient sources of fuel.”

-Vital Signs authors Sam Shrank, a Worldwatch MAP Sustainable Energy Fellow, and Farhad Farahmand, a Climate and Energy research intern, also explored how new mandates in Argentina, Brazil, Canada, and China have altered the biofuel industries in these countries.
+Vital Signs authors Sam Shrank, a Worldwatch MAP Sustainable Energy Fellow, and Farhad Farahmand, a Climate and Energy research intern.
+For they also explored how new mandates in Argentina, Brazil, Canada, and China.
+They have altered the biofuel industries in these countries.
 “In Argentina, the biodiesel industry grew not only because of favorable conditions for growing soybeans, but also in response to a new B7 blending mandate, which requires the fuel to be 7 percent biodiesel and 93 percent diesel.”
 Accordingly, biodiesel producers in Argentina are investing heavily in facilities to increase production.

-In the United States, however, the Environmental Protection Agency (EPA) made the decision to dramatically lower the country’s production target for cellulosic ethanol, a biofuel that is made from woody plants or crop waste and that can be converted to ethanol much more efficiently than conventional ethanol, resulting in lower associated greenhouse gas emissions.
+In the United States, however, the Environmental Protection Agency (EPA) made the decision to dramatically lower the country’s production target for cellulosic ethanol.
+For it’s a biofuel that is made from woody plants or crop waste.
+Those that can be converted to ethanol much more efficiently than conventional ethanol.
+Thus resulting in lower associated greenhouse gas emissions.
 “The EPA’s target reduction reflects the technical challenges and high costs of commercializing so-called ‘second-generation’ biofuels,” said Shrank.
 “Instead of the 950 million liters required initially under the 2007 Energy Independence and Security Act, the final target will be a much smaller 25 million liters.”

 Proposed legislation in the U.S. Senate would cut current ethanol production subsidies while maintaining tax credits for related infrastructure such as refilling stations.
 If supports like subsidies and tariffs are removed in the United States, sugarcane ethanol from Brazil will likely become more prevalent.
 Although sugarcane ethanol has the benefit of being cheaper and more efficient to produce, there are concerns that increased production will speed deforestation in Brazil as more land is cleared for feedstock cultivation.